Skip to main content

 Touhou Kouzougi ~ Flickerframe Shutter Festival Game Cover

-Touhou Kouzougi ~ Flickerframe Shutter Festival is a single player action adventure game.
+Touhou Kouzougi ~ Flickerframe Shutter Festival is a single player arcade shooter game with fantasy and anime themes.
 It was developed by Ryann Thierry and was released on September 5, 2025.
 It received positive reviews from players.

 Gensokyo’s biggest festival is about to begin… and you’re the one framing the chaos!Dive into this beautiful fanmade Touhou project game!
 As Aya Shameimaru, the snappiest tengu in the Youkai Mountain, you’ve been hired to capture the most dangerous, dazzling, and downright bizarre moments of a mysterious festival erupting across Gensokyo.
 But behind the lanterns and laughter, something’s staging t…